abelshinabery/Out-of-the-Woods/README.md

 **Talon:**
 Status: Setting up React Native and my developement branch.
 Next Steps: Determine user flow and code a page (TBD).

+**Rachel:**
+Status: Still wrapping up Sprint 1 tasks: Aria/JS research document and user flow document Tabled HTML alt text task (not in board) since HTML has to be redone/ported to React in Sprint 2.
+Next steps: Finish Sprint 1 tasks.
+Write JavaScript accessibility guidelines so we can code in needed functionality as we go, rather than after the fact.
+Get Expo emulator running on phone.